dougs007/dougs007/README.md

 Hi, I'm Douglas Santana.

-I'm a FullStack Developer from Brazil 💚, **23 years old** and about **4 years coding** 🧐.
+I'm a FullStack Developer from Brazil 💚, **25 years old** and about **7 years coding** 🧐.

-* 🏠 Living in Brasília-DF
+* 🏠 Living in Porto - 🇵🇹

-* 💻 Analisty Developer at Stefanini
+* 💻 Software Engineer at Critical Techworks

 * 📚 Graduate in Analysis and Systems Development at IESB

 * 📚 Graduate studies in Software Engineer at PUC-MG

-* 🎯 Focused in Java, PHP in backend and little about Node.js.
-In front-end: Vuejs, and a little of React and Angular.
+* 🎯 Focused in Java in backend and Angular, Vuejs, and a little of React in front-end.

 * 👨🏻‍💻 https://devdouglas.com.br/